richburroughs/learningthroughfailure/slides.md

 -Things may be misconfigured in production
 -But keep in mind blast radius
--Start in the environment most like production (probably staging) -As Michael mentioned yesterday, depending on your industry you might not be able to do this, and that's ok
+-Start in the environment most like production (probably staging)

 ---